 The full-time emergency medicine faculty members are all board certified in pediatric emergency medicine and provide care for a wide array of medical, surgical, and traumatic conditions.

-The faculty is responsible for Children’s Hospital Colorado's community-based Network of Care, providing medical direction and clinical coverage in several of the community sites beyond our main campus, including 24/7 urgent/ emergent care at Children’s Hospital Colorado North Campus, Children’s Hospital Colorado at Parker Adventist Hospital, Children’s Hospital Colorado at Saint Joseph Hospital, and after-hours urgent care at Care by Children’s Hospital Colorado at Lutheran (Wheat Ridge) and Children’s After-Hours Care at Littleton Adventist Hospital.
+The faculty is responsible for Children’s Hospital Colorado's community-based Network of Care, providing medical direction and clinical coverage in several of the community sites beyond our main campus, including 24/7 ED and after-hours Urgent Care at South campus in Highlands Ranch; a 24/7 Urgent Care at North campus in Broomfield; an after-hours Urgent Care in Uptown Denver; a 24/7 Emergency Department at Parker Adventist Hospital; an after-hours Urgent Care in Wheat Ridge; and an after-hours urgent care at Briargate, Colorado Springs.
 This model allows us to bring pediatric expertise in the emergent management of many conditions directly into well-equipped, free-standing centers as well as several community hospital partners.

 The faculty is also responsible for the direction of Centura/Flight For Life pediatric transports and provides 24/7 phone consultation to primary care providers and emergency departments throughout the region.